MicrosoftDocs/openapi-docs/OpenAPI/kiota/serialization.md

 ---
-title: Authentication with Kiota API clients
+title: Serialization with Kiota API clients
-description: Learn how to add an API description to the Kiota search command.
+description: Learn about the interfaces used for serialization and deserialization in Kiota clients.
 author: baywet
 ms.author: vibiret
 ms.topic: conceptual